Want to create Shopify checkout in WooCommerce? You're in the right place!

 You just need to make sure that the desired payment method is activated for you in the WooCommerce settings >> Payment section.

-To show the smart buttons for express checkout on the checkout page, head over to the optimizations tab in Aero.
+To show the smart buttons for express checkout on the checkout page, head over to the optimizations tab in WooFunnels Checkout.

 Next, enable smart buttons for express checkout.

 We've compiled a list of 21 checkout page optimization hacks that you can explore.

 You can also specify where you want to have this section on the checkout page.

-As we discussed above, a multi-step field preview feature allows users to preview the information entered on the previous step.
+As we discussed above, a multi-step field preview feature allows users to preview the information entered in the previous step.

 Enabling it in WooCommerce is as easy as going to the Optimizations tab in Checkout and checking the box for the specific fields you'd like to show.

 Here's how it will show up on the checkout page:

 As you've seen above in the Shopify Checkout example - it features the coupon code input box on the right-hand side, in the mini-cart section.

 To enable it, click on the pencil icon - next to the mini cart.
 And uncheck the ‘Hide coupon’ option on the right-hand side panel:

 Further, you can make the coupon code box collapsible by checking the 'make collapsible' option on the left-hand side panel of your Shopify checkout page.

 This is another brilliant technique.
-AeroCheckout, on a default, optimizes the checkout experience for mobile.
+WooFunnels Checkouts, on default, optimizes the checkout experience for mobile.

-Not only do the form fields line up on below the other – eliminating the need to pinch and zoom but also a collapsible order summary section shows up.
+The form fields line up one below the other - eliminating the need to pinch and zoom and a collapsible order summary section shows up.

 The collapsible order summary exclusively shows on mobile.

 The user can tap to view the details, and otherwise, it remains collapsed - hence not taking much space on the small device.

 Let's look at some of the conversion optimization hacks that you can implement in WooCommerce using WooFunnels Funnel Builder Checkout that even Shopify doesn't offer.

-What if you want to put all the fields on one step and create a single-step checkout?
+What if you want to put all the fields in one step and create a single-step checkout?

-Or even better, create dedicated one-page checkout for specific products.
+Or even better, create a dedicated one-page checkout for specific products.
 You should be able to do that using your checkout page builder.